apaoe8182/Passat-hitza/README.md

                         json file with password categories for fuzzy matching, defaults to categories.json
   -o OUTPUT, --output OUTPUT
-                        output path for the charts
+                        output path for the charts.
+Default: ./images

 ```